Geo-AID/Geo-AID/geo-aid-book/src/reference/display-system.md

         - A
 ```

-Now, the value of the `display` property of a node in that tree (e. g. the first `perpendicular_through`) decides not only whether the expression itself is displayed, but also whether its child nodes (the `AB` and `C` in our examples) are displayed.
+Now, the value of the `display` property of a node in that tree (e.g. the first `perpendicular_through`) decides not only whether the expression itself is displayed, but also whether its child nodes (the `AB` and `C` in our examples) are displayed.

 Display properties are a simple sequence of key-value pairs used to modify how the figure should be displayed.
 They're accepted in expressions, rules and variable definitions.
 Display properties with invalid values or unexpected properties will cause an error and the ones with invalid names will be ignored.